About Breeds

 Fact #5: Corgis are low-maintenance

 Do note however that low-maintenance doesn’t mean no maintenance.
-You still need to keep them active by walking and playing with them as overweight dogs will have more health complications.
+You still need to keep them active since they’re high-energy dogs.
+Walking and playing with them will help them stay healthy as overweight dogs will have more health complications.

 They Are Expensive Dogs